 Shop Vac All-Around EZ (available on Amazon) – 1 recommendation

 - It comes with all the attachments and even has an adjustment on the floor head to drop bristles for rugs.
 It work for both wet and dry…inexpensive (I think it was around 40$) at Home Hardware and on our 53 the cord is long enough if I plug in the galley to do the whole boat.
 Very happy with it as it’s light and small enough to store and picks up dirt very well.

-Shop Vac Hang Mini (available on Amazon) – 1 recommendation; 1 “okay”
+Shop Vac Hang Mini (1.5 hp no longer available but see 2 hp model on Amazon) – 1 recommendation; 1 “okay”

 - Our Shop-Vac Hang Mini is great when more [than a hand broom] is needed.
 ACE Hardware has parts throughout the Eastern Caribbean (our full-time cruising grounds).
 For the short time it is on, I can put up with the noise.

 - ShopVac HangOn has done a fair job.